8 tips to take amazing travel photos with your smartphone camera

 Smartphone cameras have gotten so much better in recent years.
 Yes, it’s true that a digital single-lens reflex (DSLR) camera with its assortment of lenses will always give me even more control to turn out better pictures than I can with my iPhone camera.
 But, for many travelers, a DSLR option is too bulky and sometimes too expensive or too complicated.
 Besides, who doesn’t carry their smartphone with them all the time, right?
 And the best camera you can use is the one in your hand.

-The good news is that by simply knowing a few tricks and adding a few accessories, you can turn out amazing travel photos with your smartphone camera most folks will think came from a high-end DSLR.
+The good news is that by simply knowing a few tricks and adding a few accessories, you can turn out amazing photos with your smartphone camera most folks will think came from a high-end DSLR.

 Know your smartphone camera features